New factorization theory for heavy quarkonium production and decay: Introduction

-{\it \textbf{Introduction}---}As the simplest bound state of strong interactions, heavy quarkonium is a perfect system to study both perturbative and nonperturbative physics of QCD.
+As the simplest bound state of strong interactions, heavy quarkonium is a perfect system to study both perturbative and nonperturbative physics of QCD.
 Ever since the discovery of the first heavy quarkonium $J/\psi$ in 1974, a lot of efforts have been devoted to interpret the production and decay mechanisms of heavy quarkonium.
 Among them, the most notable theories include the color-singlet model \cite{Ellis:1976fj,Carlson:1976cd,Chang:1979nn} and the nonrelativistic QCD (NRQCD) factorization theory \cite{Bodwin:1994jh} \footnote{For quarkonium production only, there are two more well-established theories.
-One is the color-evaporation model \cite{Fritzsch:1977ay,Halzen:1977rs}, which is a phenomenological model that may not be able to derive from first principles of QCD.
+One is the color-evaporation model \cite{Fritzsch:1977ay,Halzen:1977rs,Ma:2016exq}, which is a phenomenological model that may not be able to derive from first principles of QCD.
 The other is QCD collinear factorization \cite{Kang:2011mg,Fleming:2012wy,Kang:2014tta}, which is rigorous but can only describe high momentum quarkonium production.}.

 The NRQCD factorization approach is successful.
-With the color-octet mechanism, NRQCD can solve the infrared divergence problem encountered in the CSM, explain the $\psi(2S)$ surplus \cite{Braaten:1994vv}, and describe the inclusive quarkonium production \cite{Boyd:1998km,Kramer:2001hh,Klasen:2001cu,Zhang:2006ay,Lansberg:2008gk,Ma:2008gq,Gong:2009kp,Butenschoen:2009zy,Ma:2010vd,Ma:2010yw,Butenschoen:2010rq,Ma:2014mri}.
-In addition, although there is still no convincing all-order proof of NRQCD factorization for quarkonium production, it was found that factorization may hold to next-to-next-to-leading order (NNLO) if long-distance matrix elements (LDMEs) are modified to be gauge complete \cite{Nayak:2005rt,Nayak:2005rw,Nayak:2006fm}.
+With the color-octet mechanism, NRQCD can solve the infrared divergence problem encountered in the color-singlet model \cite{Bodwin:1992qr}, explain the $\psi(2S)$ surplus \cite{Braaten:1994vv}, and describe the inclusive quarkonium production \cite{Boyd:1998km,Kramer:2001hh,Klasen:2001cu,Zhang:2006ay,Lansberg:2008gk,Ma:2008gq,Gong:2009kp,Butenschoen:2009zy,Ma:2010vd,Ma:2010yw,Butenschoen:2010rq,Ma:2014mri}.
+In addition, although there is still no convincing all-order proof of NRQCD factorization for quarkonium production, it was found that factorization may hold at least to next-to-next-to-leading order (NNLO) if long-distance matrix elements (LDMEs) are modified to be gauge complete \cite{Nayak:2005rt,Nayak:2005rw,Nayak:2006fm}.